-Instructors identify and measure program-level outcomes, reflecting the knowledge and skills students should attain as a result of completing a program whether a certificate or associate's degree.
+Instructors assess program-level outcomes, reflecting the knowledge and skills students should attain as a result of completing a program.
 For students enrolled in one of BRTC's technical programs, programmatic assessment often includes students' taking state and/or national certification exams at program completion.